 Significance: The number of Heisman Trophy Winners to play in the Red River Rivalry.

-With a few decades’ worth of talented rosters between the Oklahoma Sooners and Texas Longhorns over the years, this number might seem a bit low, but it’s still unbelievable.
-Billy Vessels (1952), Steve Owens (1969), Billy Sims (1978), Jason White (2003), Sam Bradford (2008) and Baker Mayfield (2017) all won the Heisman Trophy for Oklahoma, while Earl Campbell (1977) and Ricky Williams (1998) took home college football’s most prestigious honor for Texas.
-It would be hard to find a better list of players who have suited up in such an iconic series and that doesn’t even include a host of college All-Americans and NFL players like quarterback Colt McCoy (Texas) and running back Adrian Peterson (Oklahoma).
+With a few decades' worth of talented rosters between the Oklahoma Sooners and Texas Longhorns over the years, this number might seem a bit low, but it's still unbelievable.
+Billy Vessels (1952), Steve Owens (1969), Billy Sims (1978), Jason White (2003), Sam Bradford (2008), Baker Mayfield (2017), and Kyler Murray (2018) all won the Heisman Trophy for Oklahoma, while Earl Campbell (1977) and Ricky Williams (1998) took home college football's most prestigious honor for Texas.
+It would be hard to find a better list of players who have suited up in such an iconic series and that doesn't even include a host of college All-Americans and NFL players like quarterback Colt McCoy (Texas) and running back Adrian Peterson (Oklahoma).

 Significance: The number of times either Oklahoma or Texas has scored zero points in a Red River Rivalry game.

 There have been several exciting games over the years, but not all of them have been epic displays of offense.
 Texas first shut out Oklahoma 11-0 in Norman in 1901 and the Sooners returned the favor in 1905 by beating the Longhorns 2-0 in Oklahoma City.
 Then, of course, after several more scoreless outings without even a field goal in the early 1900s, there was the 12-0 shutout in 2004 when No. 2 Oklahoma made sure Vince Young and No. 5 Texas did absolutely nothing.
 It's hard to top a great defensive performance like that in the NCAA.

 Significance: The number of times both Oklahoma and Texas combined to score at least 50 points in a Red River Rivalry game.